GDelevoye/SMSN/README.md

 **SP2-C2** is recommended for **Sequel I** chemistries **SP3-C3** is recommanded for **Sequel IIv2** chemistries **Most RSII user would probably want to use P5-C3 model, which is not supported yet**

+Only SP2-C2 (Sequel I) has been tested yet, but the others should work too.

 > See [here](https://github.com/PacificBiosciences/kineticsTools/pull/71) for more info.